tsmtzs/pieceForSmartphoneOrchestra/DISCUSSION.md

 On one end there is the whole performance space.
 At this level *Piece for Smartphone Orchestra* appears as an arc-like structure that unfolds during the evolution of the piece.
 Tones, beats and (possible) auditory distortion products come and disappear as frequencies, frequency deviations and amplitudes follow the arc-like structure.
-These are global emergent properties of the system.
+These beats and auditory distorion products can be viewed as global emergent properties of the system.

 At the other end we have the space around an individual agent.
 At this level, behaviour is set by the directions in the [score](score/pieceForSmartphoneOrchestra.pdf).